How to Enable Box Sizing in Internet Explorer for Better Compatibility

 Box Sizing Polyfill

 To make IE8 (and below) acknowledge Box Sizing, we can use a polyfill.
 This polyfill comes in the form of an HTC file and is developed by Christian Schaefer.
-Download the file from the Github repository and put it in, for example, your CSS folder.
+Download the file from the Github repository and place it in, for example, your CSS folder.

 <!--[if lte IE7]>